elixir-lang/elixir-lang.github.com/_posts/2024-12-19-elixir-v1-18-0-released.markdown

 ## Language server listeners

-3 months ago, we welcomed [the Official Language Server team](https://elixir-lang.org/blog/2024/08/15/welcome-elixir-language-server-team/), with the goal of unifying the efforts behind code intelligence, tools, and editors in Elixir.
+Three months ago, we welcomed [the Official Language Server team](https://elixir-lang.org/blog/2024/08/15/welcome-elixir-language-server-team/), with the goal of unifying the efforts behind code intelligence, tools, and editors in Elixir.
 Elixir v1.18 brings new features on this front by introducing locks and listeners to its compilation.
 Let's understand what it means.

 At the moment, all language server implementations have their own compilation environment.
 This means that your project and dependencies during development are compiled once, for your own use, and then again for the language server.
 This duplicate effort could cause the language server experience to lag, when it could be relying on the already compiled artifacts of your project.